FlashlightET/Discord-Simulator/README.md

 multiple bots are allowed for different channels, i have a server that simulates one of my other servers and the bot posts different things in different channels through probably 10 cmd.exe windows

 to acquire a Data, first you need to use the [Discord History Tracker](https://dht.chylex.com/).
 I recommend turning off embeds when using it.
 Once you have captured a good amount (1000-3000) you should see a file named `dht.txt`.
 Go to the viewer (located on the DHT page) and put in the file.
-At the top click settings and turn off both checkboxes so that it can load faster AND it will enable the bot to use *asterisk* `grave` ```triplegrave``` :emoji: etc. Click on the messages per page dropdown and click "all."
+At the top click settings and turn off both checkboxes so that it can load faster AND it will enable the bot to use \* , \`, \`\`\`, :emoji: etc. Click on the messages per page dropdown and click "all."

 ![settings](https://cdn.discordapp.com/attachments/419149275142946829/419158271614779393/unknown.png)